DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-sanctum.md

     public function testLdapUserCanRetrieveToken()
     {
-        // Setup the directory emulator to create a fake, existing LDAP user:
+        // Set up the directory emulator to create a fake, existing LDAP user:
         $fake = DirectoryEmulator::setup();

         // Remember to supply the "sync_attributes" you have assigned inside
-        // of your config/auth.php.
+        // your config/auth.php.
 You will receive an exception if any
         // non-nullable SQL fields are not present on the LDAP user:
         $ldapUser = LdapUser::create([
             'cn' => 'John Doe',